Why Is Anything Conscious?: Relevant Causal Identities

 \subsection{Realising Lower Order States And Higher Order Meta Representations}

 Each policy an organism $\mathfrak{o}$ learns implies $\mathfrak{v}$-tasks.
-A $\mathfrak{v}$-task is a triadic relation between inputs, outputs and policies which resembles Peircean semiosis \cite{sep-peirce-semiotics,bennett2023d} of sign, referent and interpretant.
-We formalise this as a ``protosymbol''\footnote{Proto because it is something more primitive than a symbol as conceived of by Peirce.} system $\mathfrak{s}_\mathfrak{o}$ for the organism $\mathfrak{o}$ (see definitions 6 and 7).
+A $\mathfrak{v}$-task is a triadic relation between inputs, outputs and policies.
+This resembles Peircean semiosis \cite{sep-peirce-semiotics,bennett2023d} of sign, referent and interpretant.
+We call the resulting family of reusable tasks a ``protosymbol''\footnote{Proto because it is more primitive than a Peircean symbol.} system $\mathfrak{s}_\mathfrak{o}$ for the organism $\mathfrak{o}$.
+Intuitively, a protosymbol is a behavioural template that can be reused across contexts (full definition in ESM).
 Tasks exist in a ``generational hierarchy''.
 They are not mutually exclusive.
 Higher level tasks are more general, and have fewer policies because only very weak policies could complete them.
 Related as they are in a lattice, protosymbols are analogous \textbf{lower} order states and \textbf{higher} order meta representations.
 Some have framed consciousness as a problem of moving from unary, to dyadic, to triadic relations \cite{goertzel2006}.
 Similarly, we have gone from unary states to dyadic programs, to triadic tasks and protosymbols.